 - If you’ve never listened to a healthcare podcast before, now is the perfect time to start.

 - Medical podcasts are a convenient way to learn more about the healthcare issues that you care about the most.

-- Since you can multitask while listening to podcasts (such as while exercising or running errands), you’ll maximize the use of your precious time.
+- Since you can multitask while listening to podcasts (such as while commuting between home and work, exercising or running errands), you’ll maximize the use of your precious time.